-- A "macro-level" study on possibilities for cross-border market integration in Europe focussing on an analysis of macroeconomic/welfare benefits of market integration and evaluating more closely 2 case regions, with at least one from the GRI SSE. - A case study on the identification of possible implementation steps of the measures proposed in the Gas Target Model in the GRI SSE region, from an institutional and practical perspective.
+- A "macro-level" study on possibilities for cross-border market integration in Europe focussing on an analysis of macroeconomic/welfare benefits of market integration and evaluating more closely 2 case regions, where at least one concerns the SSE region (AT-SK-CZ and AT-IT). - A case study on the identification of possible implementation steps of the measures proposed in the Gas Target Model in the GRI SSE region from an institutional and practical perspective.

-Following an analysis given the existing network, load and supply structures, the development of conceptual alternatives and a decision on the model for future regional balancing zones, planning can start and implementation can be launched.
+Following the aforementioned analysis, taking into account the existing network, load and supply structures, the development of conceptual alternatives and a decision on the model for future regional balancing zones, it will be possible to plan and implement accordingly the project at stake.

-DELIVERABLE VI.1 Structure of future balancing zones ACTION RESPONSIBLE DEADLINE Analysis of macroeconomic benefits linked to implementing different models for balancing and trading zones (market areas/trading regions/market coupling) NRAs 2012 Case study on institutional and practical steps to implement the provisions of the GTM in the region NRAs and TSOs 2012 Definition of the model for future regional balancing and trading zones.
-SG 2012/2013 Planning and launch of implementation SG 2014+
+DELIVERABLE VIII.1 Structure of future balancing zones ACTION RESPONSIBLE DEADLINE Analysis of macroeconomic benefits linked to implementing different models for balancing and trading zones (market areas/trading regions/market coupling) NRAs 2012 (Completed) Case study on institutional and practical steps to implement the provisions of the GTM in the region NRAs and TSOs 2012 (first part completed) Definition of the model for future regional balancing and trading zones SG 2013 Planning and launch of implementation SG 2014+